pymor/pymor/README.md

     pip install --upgrade pip  # make sure that pip is reasonably new pip install pymor[full]

-(Please note that pip must be at least version 19.0)
+(Please note that pip versions prior to 21.1 might have problems resolving all dependencies)

 This will install the latest release of pyMOR on your system with most optional dependencies.